What does this control check?

 2. Switch to List view (Command + 2)

-Tip: Right-click a file and select Get Info to see both when it was created and when it was last opened.
+Tip: Right-click any file and select Get Info to see both when it was created and when it was last opened.